Australian Broadcasting Corporation: Perceived bias

-External critics have complained in particular of left-wing political bias at the broadcaster, citing a prominence of Labor Party-connected journalists hosting masthead political programs or a tendency to favour "progressive" over "conservative" political views on issues such as immigration, asylum seekers, the republicanism, multiculturalism, Indigenous reconciliation, feminism, environmentalism, and same-sex marriage.
+External critics have complained in particular of left-wing political bias at the broadcaster, citing a prominence of Labor Party-connected journalists hosting masthead political programs or a tendency to favour "progressive" over "conservative" political views on issues such as immigration, asylum seekers, the republic, multiculturalism, Indigenous reconciliation, feminism, environmentalism, and same-sex marriage.
+Gerard Henderson has argued that the ABC is supportive of diversity in areas such as identity, race, gender and ethnicity, but not so strong on diversity of views.

-In December 2013, former judge and ABC chair James Spigelman announced that four independent audits would be conducted each year in response to the allegations of bias in the reporting of news and current affairs.
-ABC Friends have observed that "Most of the complaints about bias in the ABC have come from the government of the day – Labor or Liberal.
+In December 2013 former judge and ABC chair James Spigelman announced that four independent audits would be conducted each year in response to the allegations of bias in the reporting of news and current affairs.
+ABC Friends have observed that: "Most of the complaints about bias in the ABC have come from the government of the day – Labor or Liberal.
 Significantly both parties have been far less hostile to the ABC when in opposition".

 Reviews and investigations

 Reviews of the ABC are regularly commissioned and sometimes not released.

 Both internal and external research has been conducted on the question of bias at the ABC.
 These include the following: